-Since 1974, the United States has supported U.N. negotiations to achieve a settlement.
+Since 1974, the United States has supported U.N. efforts to achieve a settlement on Cyprus.
 There were sharp divisions between the Ford and Carter Administrations and Congress over Turkey's role on Cyprus from 1974-1978.
 A congressionally mandated arms embargo against Turkey was in place until September 1978.
 In general, Congress favored measures to pressure Turkey to withdraw its troops and encourage concessions by Denktash, while successive administrations argued that pressures were counterproductive and preferred diplomacy.
-Although Members did not propose an alternative to the U.N. talks, they sought an active U.S. role.
+Although Members did not propose an alternative to the U.N. talks, some sought a more active U.S. role.
 In response, President Reagan created the State Department post of Special Cyprus Coordinator, and President Clinton named a Presidential Envoy for Cyprus.
-The current Bush Administration did not name a Presidential Envoy and, since June 2004, the Assistant Secretary of State for European and Eurasian Affairs has been performing the job of Special Cyprus Coordinator without taking on the title.
+The current Bush Administration did not name a Presidential Envoy and, since June 2004, the Deputy Assistant Secretary of State for European and Eurasian Affairs has been performing the duties of Special Cyprus Coordinator without the title.

-On February 14, 2001, Secretary of State Powell affirmed that the Administration "fully supports the ongoing U.N. efforts."
+On February 14, 2001, Secretary of State Colin Powell affirmed that the Administration "fully supports the ongoing U.N. efforts."
 The Administration championed the Annan settlement Plan.
-Special Cyprus Coordinator Thomas Weston openly aided the Turkish Cypriot political opposition before the December 2003 elections to increase the chances of a settlement, and Secretary Powell urged all parties to vote "yes" in the April 24, 2004 referenda.
-At a donors' conference on April 15, the United States pledged \$400 million over four years if the Annan Plan were approved in the referenda.
+Special Cyprus Coordinator Thomas Weston openly aided the Turkish Cypriot political opposition before the December 2003 elections to increase the chances of a settlement.
+At a donors' conference on April 15, 2004, the United States pledged \$400 million over four years if the Annan Plan were approved in the April 24, 2004, referenda.
+Secretary Powell urged all parties to vote "yes" in the referenda.